 Tim Green is a specialist in regulatory crime and corporate defence work.
-He is ranked by Chambers UK as band 1 counsel for both health and safety work and environmental law.
-He has extensive experience appearing in Article 2 and jury inquests where the risk of prosecution and reputational damage are of paramount concern to the client.
-Since 2008 Chambers UK has also recognised Tim as a leader at the Bar for financial investigations, praising his work in complex money laundering inquiries.
+He is ranked by Chambers UK 2020 as band 1 counsel for both health and safety work and environmental law.
+Tim has extensive experience appearing in public inquiries, as well as Article 2 and jury inquests, and has been instructed in the Grenfell Tower Inquiry.
+Since 2008 Chambers UK has recognised Tim as a leader at the Bar for financial crime and money laundering investigations.

 Tim frequently advises and represents large commercial concerns and their officers facing investigation by the FCA, SFO, HMRC, Trading Standards, FRC, The Pensions Regulator and other financial regulators.